Cell (Dragon Ball): Reception

 In 2004, fans of the series voted Cell the fourteenth most popular character for a poll in the book Dragon Ball Forever.
 In 2015, Jacob Yothment ranked Cell No. 3 on his list Top 10 Villains of the Dragon Ball Franchise, Shawn Saris of IGN ranked Cell No. 7 on the list Top 13 Dragon Ball Z Characters, and Otakukart.com ranked Cell No. 2 on the list Top 10 Dragon Ball Villains.
-In 2016, Cell was ranked No. 6 on the saikoplus.com list 10 Most Popular Characters in Dragon Ball Z.
+In 2016, Cell was ranked No. 6 on the saikoplus.com list 10 Most Popular Characters in Dragon Ball Z. Casandra Ronning wrote that Cell differed from Frieza in being "adaptable and strategic, playing off his opponent's weakness to further his goals" and in reference to his genetic ties to the heroes and narrative ties to earlier parts of the series, called him "a villain born from their victories."

 Michael Zupan assessed Cell as the Dragon Ball villain with the most buildup, writing, "The Z Fighters throw everything they have at this character, and just when you think he's beat... he transforms into something more powerful."
 Dennis Amith of J!-ENT described Cell as "the toughest enemy that the team has fought yet" and liked how the efforts of the other characters trying to stop Cell is the main focus of that part of the series.
 J. Steiff and T. D. Tamplin used Cell as an example of the concept of "leveling up" in anime and believed Cell follows this concept well.

+Emma Singer noted that Cell "undercuts his own mystique by explaining most of his story to Piccolo" and called him "both the most dull of DBZ's main antagonists, and the first of many villains in the franchise to have regeneration, negating tension in combat."
 The concept of the Cell Games and its execution were criticized.
 D. F. Smith of IGN criticized Cell's decision to hold a fighting tournament instead of destroying Earth as a sign that the author has run out of ideas.
 Reviewer Josh Begley had disapproval toward the tournament as he believed it would feature "endless fighting and no real plot progression."
 Luke Ryan Baldock took issue with the tournament based season for its lack of plot and high amount of action.